ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 - `type`: `download` or `upload`
 - `file_id`: the ID of the file that shall be downloaded or uploaded
-- `file_ext`: the file extension of the requested filed including the dot
 - `user_id`: the internal ID of the user
 - `public_key`: the public key of the user stored in the work package
 - `full_user_name`: the full name of the user (with academic title)